WhoKnowsWhoCares/Site-Flask/README.md

 #### Classic installation

-Here we install nginx, database such as postgres or mysql, than run shell script to create python environment with additional pakages from requirement.txt and configure gunicorn and nginx in systemd.
+Here we install nginx, database such as postgres or mysql, then run shell script to create python environment with additional pakages from requirement.txt and configure gunicorn and nginx in systemd.

 ```
 $ sudo apt update